 This popular 12 day course, delivered over four to six months, is designed to give you the opportunity to:

 - experience training at SPTI before deciding on a career in counselling or psychotherapy

 - develop counselling skills and personal growth, in a relational and experience-based learning environment (for people from other professions and other psychological disciplines)

 - find out about the counselling and psychotherapy process and the role of the therapist within this

 - learn about and test out study skills designed to facilitate independent and co-operative learning as appropriate to continuing to a higher-level course

 - encourage exploration of self-awareness for your own personal growth

 - identify and practice communication skills and techniques

 There is an emphasis on personal development with frequent opportunities to work in small and large group settings.
 The course provides a general introduction to personal growth, the field of counselling and psychotherapy, as well as the chance to be guided and supported while developing academic skills.
-As well as being informed by the above, it will also uniquely shaped by the particular needs of the group members.
-Assessment is through self, peer and tutor evaluation.
-There is an optional academic writing component in the form of two essay questions (supported by additional workshop time) which are marked and are an excellent opportunity to gain or refresh your experience of academic essay writing.
+As well as being informed by the above, it will also be uniquely shaped by the particular needs of the group members.
+Assessment is through self, peer, and tutor evaluation.
+There is an academic writing component in the form of two essay questions (supported by additional workshop time) which are marked and are an excellent opportunity to gain or refresh your experience of academic essay writing.

 Training Times 9.30am – 3pm